Erste Bank Open Vienna - History, Betting Odds and Favourites to Win

 Total Prize Money: €2,409,835

-Vienna is the Capital City of the landlocked European country Austria and lies between the foothills of the Alps and the Carpathians.
-The city is a metropolitan with more than 3 million inhabitants and is an important destination on the ATP World tour, as big names from the world turn their attention to the Vienna Open, which is played in the months of October and November.
-Legends like Pete Sampras, Roger Federer, Andre Agassi, Novak Djokovic, and Andy Murray all have earned themselves a special place on the Honour Roll of this event.
+Vienna is the capital city of the landlocked European country Austria and lies between the foothills of the Alps and the Carpathians.
+The city is a major metropolitan center with more than 3 million inhabitants and an important destination on the ATP World Tour.
+Each autumn, attention turns to the Vienna Open, played during October and November, attracting elite players from around the world.
+Legends such as Pete Sampras, Roger Federer, Andre Agassi, Novak Djokovic, and Andy Murray have all earned places on the tournament's honour roll.

 History:

-Vienna Open was originally an event of the Grand Prix Tennis Circuit which started in 1974.
-Till 1989, it remained a part of the Grand Prix Circuit.
-In 1990, the event was added to the ATP World Series Category, which it maintained till 1995 before achieving the status of the ATP Championship Series.
-Since 2015, it has been played as an ATP tour 500 tournament.
+The Vienna Open was originally part of the Grand Prix Tennis Circuit, beginning in 1974.
+It remained within the Grand Prix structure until 1989.
+In 1990, the event joined the ATP World Series category, which it retained until 1995 before advancing to ATP Championship Series status.
+Since 2015, it has been contested as an ATP 500 tournament.

 Name:

-The event has had different names over the years for various reasons.
-In its early years, it was known as the Stadt Halle Open because of the name of the arena where it was played.
-Fischer Sports remained its Sponsor in the 1980s, and the event was called Fischer Grand Prix till 1985.
-Later on, it was named the CA-Tennis Trophy and BA-CA Tennis Trophy before being named Bank Austria tennis trophy in 2008.
-Since 2011, Erste Bank has been the title sponsor, and the tournament is globally famous as Erste Bank Open.
+The event has carried several names throughout its history.
+In its early years, it was known as the Stadthalle Open, named after the venue.
+During the 1980s, Fischer Sports served as title sponsor, and the tournament was called the Fischer Grand Prix until 1985.
+It later became known as the CA Tennis Trophy and BA CA Tennis Trophy, followed by the Bank Austria Tennis Trophy in 2008.
+Since 2011, Erste Bank has been the title sponsor, and the tournament is internationally recognized as the Erste Bank Open.

 Austrian Players: